An Atomic Viewpoint of the TP Completion Problem: The TN Completion Problem

 One might also conjecture the stronger statement that all $k$-variable TP obstructions contain a $j$-variable TN obstruction for some $j\le k$, but this is false.
 The pattern

 is a 4-variable TP obstruction using the variables shown, but only contains a 5-variable TN obstruction.
 The 4-variable TP obstruction came from a cyclical inequality chain of the form $z>x>y>aw>bz$ for some $a$ and $b$ depending on the data; choosing the data carefully gives an infeasible system.
 However, in the TN case, these strict inequalities are replaced by weak inequalities, so the system always has solution: set all four unspecified entries to 0.
 One must consider a fifth entry in order to obtain a TN obstruction; for example, the $(3,1)$ entry.
-The smallest value of $k$ where this conjecture fails is not known; this example has $k=4$, and Theorem~\ref{1varrelation} is the statement that there is no counterexample with $k=1$, i.e. the counterexample with lowest variability has $k\in\{2,3,4\}$.
+The smallest value of $k$ for which this conjecture fails is not known; this example has $k=4$, and Theorem~\ref{1varrelation} is the statement that there is no counterexample with $k=1$, i.e. the counterexample with lowest variability has $k\in\{2,3,4\}$.

-The failure of this stronger conjecture has clear ramifications for proving Conjecture~\ref{conjecture}.
-For instance, it means that simple perturbative arguments (for example, trying to perturb a TN completion to become a TP completion or trying to perturb TP witness data to become TN witness data) will fail without some extra considerations, since the relevant system of inequalities to solve could be fundamentally different in the TP and TN cases for the same pattern.
+One of the strongest partial result towards Conjecture~\ref{conjecture} is \cite{tpblockclique}, where it is shown that patterns corresponding to monotonically labeled block clique graphs (which are shown to be TN-completable in \cite{tnblockclique}) are TP-completable.
+In that paper, Johnson and Negron write \begin{quote} It would seem that there should be some TP completion near the standard TN completion, but the problem has resisted numerous attempts to show this is true in any simple explicit or implicit way. \end{quote} The example above shows that such a proof attempt cannot succeed for all patterns.
+Trying to simply perturb a TN completion to become a TP completion or trying to perturb TP witness data to become TN witness data will fail in general since the relevant system of inequalities to solve could be fundamentally different in the TP and TN cases for the same pattern.
 In particular, the system for the TN case can be a strict superset of the system for the TP case.